jonXmack/lighthouse-test-runner/README.md

 - Comprehensive summaries at completion

 Each run generates both HTML (visual report) and JSON (raw data) formats for maximum flexibility in reporting and analysis.

+Google offers a useful [Diff tool](https://googlechrome.github.io/lighthouse-ci/difftool/) to compare two reports.
+You can also use the [viewer](https://googlechrome.github.io/lighthouse/viewer/) with any json file to view the content as an html file.